suavesona/google-homepage/README.md

-This is a project I am doing for The Odin Projects intro to HTML/CSS.
+## A project I am doing for The Odin Project's _Intro to HTML/CSS_

-This project can be viewed on Github Pages https://suavesona.github.io/google-homepage/
+This project can be viewed on  [Github Pages](https://suavesona.github.io/google-homepage/)